BroadcomMFD-DevOps/che-che4z-lsp-for-hlasm/clients/vscode-hlasmplugin/README.md

 Processor groups can be configured so that the HLASM source will be processed with a preprocessor.
 Currently, there are the following preprocessor options available - `DB2`, `CICS` and `ENDEVOR`.

-The preprocessor option can be configured using the `preprocessor` key in a processor group:
+A preprocessor option can be configured using the `preprocessor` key in a processor group:
 ```
 {
   "pgroups": [